k9w/instructions/git-howto.md

 upload it to services with web interfaces such as Github, Gitlab, and self-hosted solutions such as Gitweb and Gitea.

-First start with a method the Git creators likely originally intended to upload a repo: via the command line to a server you can login to with SSH (even if you end up using a protocol other than SSH to serve the repo).
+Let's first start with a method the Git creators likely originally intended to upload a repo: via the command line to a server you can login to with SSH (even if you end up using a protocol other than SSH to serve the repo).

 Login to the server, create a git-repos folder in your home directory and cd to it.